mahbird/InkWeatherMini/README.md

 <h2>Materials needed: </h2>
+I do not recevie any form of rebate from the manufacturer(s), you are free to try out different ones.

 **Verions explained**
-A .bin version is provided or you can use the source version to hardcode values for simplicity and more flexibility.

-I do not recevie any form of rebate from the manufacturer(s), you are free to try out different ones.
+Two versions are provided, choose the one base on your need.

+**- Source code version: More flexibility *requires basic Arduino knowledge***, you are free to tweak the code to your liking (but please don't redistribute them).
+You can use other panels that are supported by GxEPD2.
+You can also use other ESP32 board.
+Configurations are hardcoded in confirgurations.cpp and display_config.h (Coming soon!
+The code still needs a proper clean up and refine for readibility)

+**- bin version: For end user.**
+The .bin supports only b/w display and includes async web server which allows changing configs via browser and web OTA.
+You have to use b/w display with the SSD1680 I/C (e.g. GDEY029T94 from Good-display) and ESP32-C3 SuperMini with a push button and connect exactly in this tutorial.

 **E-ink screen:**
 - Any 2.9inches eink display with a resolution of 128x296 that are supported by <a href="https://github.com/ZinggJM/GxEPD2">GxEPD2</a> should do.
 - This have been tested on B/W display only.
-- Note that while this project is written to also support 3 and 4 color display, they have not been tested.
+- Note that while this project is written to also support color display, but they have not been tested.

 **Microcontroller board:**